-LIVE BLOG: Third-party comments on the European Commission’s proposal to regulate standard-essential patents (SEPs) — and on EU innovation policies generally
+LIVE BLOG: Context and commentary on the European Commission’s proposal to regulate standard-essential patents (SEPs) — and on EU innovation policies generally

-Afraid you might miss some third-party analysis of the European Commission’s proposed Regulation on Standard-Essential Patents (SEPs)?
+Afraid you might miss some third-party commentary on European patent, standards and innovation policy including the European Commission’s proposed Regulation on Standard-Essential Patents (SEPs)?
 We’ve got you covered.
-So much is being said and written that we felt the need to collect key criticisms in one place for easy reference.
+So much is being said and written that we felt the need to collect key points in one place for easy reference.
 We thought you might find it useful, too.
 We will be keeping this live blog up-to-date with links to all the insightful commentary that we spot.
-The items in red relate to relevant commentary by institutional stakeholders.
+The items in blue relate to relevant commentary by institutional stakeholders.
 For our own thoughts, visit our Own Goal campaign page or check out the rest of our blog.

 September